MoussaAbdi/AirBnB_Paris/README.md

 ## Motivation

-This project analyzes the data from AirBnB of Paris.
-The goal is to first compare the relative characteristics of the different neighbourhoods using various metrics, and then to obtain wordclouds that are specific to each neighbourhood.
+This project analyzes the data from AirBnB flats of Paris.
+The goal is to first compare the relative characteristics of the different neighbourhoods using various metrics, and then to obtain wordclouds illustrating what to visit in each neighbourhood.

 ## Dependencies